rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 <a name="4.213.96.1">4.213.96.1</a> If the name of the distributor does not appear in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/), but has already been transcribed as part of another element, supply it in a short identifiable form within square brackets.

+If transcribing a distributor name as part of another element, do not abridge or expand the Name of distributor simply because it repeats or omits information given elsewhere in the description.

 ## 4.213.97 Distributor names in more than one language or script

 <a name="4.213.97.1">4.213.97.1</a> If the name of the distributor appears in more than one language or script, transcribe the statement in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the statement that appears first.
 Transcribe the remaining statement(s) as parallel statements (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/)).
 Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source of any transposed statements (see [4.216.6.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.6.2)).